Electric Guitar Specification basics

 1. Pickups: Arguably the most important guitar tone factor.
 You find single coil pickups on Fenders whilst on a Gibson you’ll find humbuckers.
 Each has characteristic tones which can be manipulated by switching between neck and bridge pickups.

 2. Weight: if you have a bad back like me it is a big issue to stand with a heavy weight strapped around your neck.
-I remember my Les Paul, it was like an engine block!
+I remember my Gibson Les Paul, it was like hanging an engine block!

 3. Strings: Not strictly having anything to do with guitar choice as you can put any strings of your choosing on any guitar.
 As a general rule though, the thicker they are, the more they sustain.
 Whatever string gauges you use replace strings often to preserve tone (they say 12 hours playing or a month, whichever happens first).